 Eunkyung Kim Shin is an associate at Baker McKenzie.
 She regularly advises multinational companies on complex international trade, regulatory compliance, and customs and import law related matters.
 She also counsels on cross-border compliance and commercial issues.
 Ms. Shin has been serving on the board of CABA since 2013.

-Andy Wang is a partner at Wang Kobayashi Austin, LLC and has over 24 years of experience in the employee benefits and executive compensation area.
-He advises public and private companies, not-for-profit organizations and educational institutions on the design, implementation, administration, and compliance issues that arise in connection with all types of employee benefits plans, including retirement plans, executive compensation arrangements, cash and equity-based incentive compensation plans, health and welfare benefit plans, and fringe benefit programs.
+Andy Wang is a partner at Wang Austin LLC, a boutique law firm that practices exclusively in the employee benefits and executive compensation area.
+He advises public and private companies, not-for-profit organizations and educational institutions all over the country on the design, implementation, administration, and compliance issues that arise in connection with all types of employee benefits plans, including retirement plans, executive compensation arrangements, cash and equity-based incentive compensation plans, health and welfare benefit plans, and fringe benefit programs.
 Mr. Wang also has represented clients on matters before the IRS and the U.S. Department of Labor involving determination letter submissions, plan corrections, audits, and penalty assessments, and he has significant experience handling the employee benefits and executive compensation aspects of various types of corporate transactions.
 Mr. Wang has been selected for inclusion in the Illinois Super Lawyers Listing in 2016, 2017 and 2018.
 He is a board member of the Asian American Bar Association of the Greater Chicago Area Law Foundation, and is a past honorary board member of AABA Chicago.
 Mr. Wang earned his J.D. from Northwestern University School of Law, and his B.A. from the University of Michigan.

 David Yen recently retired from a 40 year career as a legal aid attorney, representing clients in civil cases, first as a generalist, and then for the last 20 years he specialized in the rights of consumer, especially in bankruptcy matters.
 In May 2010 he received the Seventh Circuit Bar Association pro bono and public service award for work in the United States Bankruptcy Courts in the Seventh Circuit.
 In addition to his service for the Chicago American Bar Association, he is a Board Member of the National Consumer Bankruptcy Rights Center.
 Mr. Yen graduated from the University of Pennsylvania Law School in 1975.